Kroger (NYSE:KR) Issues FY 2022 Earnings Guidance

 Kroger (NYSE:KR – Get Rating) updated its FY 2022 earnings guidance on Friday.
 The company provided EPS guidance of $3.95-$4.05 for the period, compared to the consensus EPS estimate of $3.96.
 The company issued revenue guidance of -.

-A number of brokerages have recently commented on KR.
-Oppenheimer lowered their price objective on Kroger to $51.00 in a research report on Tuesday, September 6th.
-UBS Group boosted their price objective on Kroger to $57.00 in a research report on Tuesday, September 13th.
-Credit Suisse Group lowered their price target on Kroger from $60.00 to $55.00 and set a neutral rating for the company in a report on Thursday, September 8th.
-Evercore ISI upped their price target on Kroger from $51.00 to $54.00 and gave the company an in-line rating in a report on Monday, September 12th.
-Finally, Guggenheim reaffirmed a buy rating and issued a $57.00 price target on shares of Kroger in a report on Friday, June 17th.
-Five equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating, three have assigned a buy rating and one has issued a strong buy rating to the stock.
-Based on data from MarketBeat, the stock currently has an average rating of Hold and a consensus target price of $52.89.
+Several brokerages have commented on KR.
+Credit Suisse Group dropped their price target on Kroger from $60.00 to $55.00 and set a neutral rating on the stock in a research report on Thursday, September 8th.
+Guggenheim reissued a buy rating and set a $57.00 price objective on shares of Kroger in a report on Friday, June 17th.
+UBS Group lifted their price objective on Kroger to $57.00 in a report on Tuesday, September 13th.
+MKM Partners lifted their price objective on Kroger from $48.00 to $55.00 in a report on Tuesday, June 21st.
+Finally, Oppenheimer decreased their price target on Kroger to $51.00 in a research note on Tuesday, September 6th.
+Five equities research analysts have rated the stock with a sell rating, seven have assigned a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Kroger presently has an average rating of Hold and a consensus price target of $52.89.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, December 1st.
-Stockholders of record on Tuesday, November 15th will be given a $0.26 dividend.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 2.29%.
-The ex-dividend date of this dividend is Monday, November 14th.
-Kroger’s dividend payout ratio is currently 31.61%.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 1st.
+Stockholders of record on Tuesday, November 15th will be given a dividend of $0.26 per share.
+The ex-dividend date is Monday, November 14th.
+This represents a $1.04 dividend on an annualized basis and a dividend yield of 2.33%.
+Kroger’s payout ratio is currently 31.61%.

-Hedge funds have recently made changes to their positions in the company.
-Arrowstreet Capital Limited Partnership acquired a new stake in shares of Kroger during the first quarter valued at $71,410,000.
-Eaton Vance Management boosted its stake in shares of Kroger by 175.8% during the first quarter.
-Eaton Vance Management now owns 1,306,295 shares of the company’s stock valued at $74,943,000 after acquiring an additional 832,615 shares during the last quarter.
-Caisse DE Depot ET Placement DU Quebec boosted its stake in shares of Kroger by 323.5% during the first quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 869,153 shares of the company’s stock valued at $49,863,000 after acquiring an additional 663,901 shares during the last quarter.
-Cibc World Markets Corp boosted its stake in shares of Kroger by 1,097.0% during the first quarter.
-Cibc World Markets Corp now owns 288,748 shares of the company’s stock valued at $16,565,000 after acquiring an additional 264,626 shares during the last quarter.
-Finally, Federated Hermes Inc. boosted its stake in shares of Kroger by 83.0% during the first quarter.
-Federated Hermes Inc. now owns 523,068 shares of the company’s stock valued at $30,009,000 after acquiring an additional 237,265 shares during the last quarter.
-Hedge funds and other institutional investors own 79.05% of the company’s stock.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
+Charles Schwab Investment Management Inc. increased its holdings in Kroger by 2.7% in the first quarter.
+Charles Schwab Investment Management Inc. now owns 4,437,037 shares of the company’s stock valued at $254,553,000 after purchasing an additional 118,720 shares during the last quarter.
+Eaton Vance Management increased its holdings in Kroger by 175.8% in the first quarter.
+Eaton Vance Management now owns 1,306,295 shares of the company’s stock valued at $74,943,000 after purchasing an additional 832,615 shares during the last quarter.
+Arrowstreet Capital Limited Partnership acquired a new position in Kroger in the first quarter valued at about $71,410,000.
+Caisse DE Depot ET Placement DU Quebec grew its stake in Kroger by 323.5% in the first quarter.
+Caisse DE Depot ET Placement DU Quebec now owns 869,153 shares of the company’s stock valued at $49,863,000 after acquiring an additional 663,901 shares during the period.
+Finally, First Trust Advisors LP grew its stake in Kroger by 2.8% in the first quarter.
+First Trust Advisors LP now owns 536,710 shares of the company’s stock valued at $30,791,000 after acquiring an additional 14,417 shares during the period.
+Institutional investors own 79.05% of the company’s stock.

 The Kroger Co operates as a retailer in the United States.
 The company operates combination food and drug stores, multi-department stores, marketplace stores, and price impact warehouses.
 Its combination food and drug stores offer natural food and organic sections, pharmacies, general merchandise, pet centers, fresh seafood, and organic produce; and multi-department stores provide apparel, home fashion and furnishings, outdoor living, electronics, automotive products, and toys.